builtbytim/builtbytim/README.md

 ## 🚀 Full-Stack Developer | Building the Future, One Product at a Time

-I'm a product-minded software engineer based in Lagos, Nigeria, specializing in **full-stack development**, **AI/ML**, and **blockchain technologies**.
+I'm a product-minded software engineer specializing in **full-stack development**, **AI/ML**, and **blockchain technologies**.
 I turn bold ideas into real, usable tools — from backend systems to sleek user experiences.

 ### 🌐 **[Visit My Portfolio →](https://builtbytim.dev)**